Course Outline

 - Data types, variables, and constants

-- Control flow logic
+- Control of program flow

-- If…Then…Else constructs
+- If…Then…Else structures

 - Do…Loop, While, and Until loops

-- For…Next statements
+- For…Next loops

-- Form code-behind logic and control manipulation
+- Form code-behind and control manipulation

 - Passing arguments and returning values

-Debugging Techniques
+Debugging

-- Using the Local Window
+- The Local Window

-- Using the Immediate Window
+- The Immediate Window

-Object-Oriented Programming in Access
+Access - Object-Oriented Programming

-- Understanding Objects and Collections
+- Objects and Collections

 - Handling Events

-- Methods and properties
+- Methods and Properties

-- The Data Access Object (DAO) Library
+- Data Access Object (DAO) Library

 Access User Interface Design

-- Implementing event procedures
+- Writing event procedures

-- Creating dynamic combo boxes
+- Implementing dynamic combo boxes

 - Managing user inputs

-- Key considerations for interface design
+- Key interface design considerations

-- Customizing menus
+- Customizing Menus

-Access SQL and Database Design
+Access SQL & Database Design

 - Inner joins